park-bench/netcheck/README.md

 1. Clone the latest release tag.
 (Do not clone the master branch. `master` may not be stable.)
 2. Use `debuild` from the project root directory to build the package.
-3. Use `dpkg -i` to install the package.
+3. Use `apt install /path/to/package.deb` to install the package.
-4. Use `apt-get -f install` to resolve any missing dependencies.
 The daemon will attempt to start and fail.
 (This is expected.)

 ## Post-Install configuration